DanilZherebtsov/verstack/docs/source/index.rst

   User may define other lightgbm parameters and their respective grids for optimization by changing the LGBM.grid dictionary after the class is initialized, please refer to the examples below.

 .. note::
   LGBM categorical_feature is supported.
-Unique values within each categoric feature must be encoded by consecutive integers and casted to 'categoric' dtype: df['categoric_column'] = df['categoric_column'].astype('categoric')
+Unique values within each categoric feature must be encoded by consecutive integers and casted to 'categoric' dtype: df['categoric_column'] = df['categoric_column'].astype('categoric') before sending the data to LGBMTuner.fit() method.

 **Initialize LGBMTuner**